zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Patricia says that they can’t open this kind of bus iness in the middle of a residential neighborhood.
 She says, “That must be a  violation of city ordinances.”
 A “violation” is when you break the law or you brea k some rules.
 You don’t follow some regulation.
 That would be a violation.
 “Ordina nces” (ordinances) are laws, usually laws for a city or a town.
 It could be laws  for a county, I suppose, also.
 Normally, the word “ordinance” is used to refer to a law of a city or a town.

 Patricia says, “The city won’t allow that.”
 The cit y won’t permit that.
 Francois says, “I’m not so sure.
 The tenant has already star ted moving in, and there is no sign that the city is going to take action.”
 Franco is says the tenant has already started “moving in.”
 The person has already started  to bring things into the building.
-He also says there is no sign, there is n o indication, that the city – the government of the city – is going to take action. “ To take action” here means to do something.
+He also says there is no sign, there is no indication, that the city – the government of the city – is going to take action. “ To take action” here means to do something.

 Patricia says, “Then we have to do something to let  the city know that we object to a strip club going into that place.”
 “To object (object) to” something is to express your disagreement about something, to prote st about something, to let people know that you don’t like something.